HamiltonLabUT/transcription/README.md

 For transcribing auditory stimuli using FAVE align, a flavor of the Penn Forced aligner.
 The FAVE aligner scripts have been edited to be compatible with python 3.
 This repo also has scripts to change inter-rater reliability.

+The binder link will install Sox and HTK, which are prerequisites for running FAVE.

 Important notes on [editing textgrids](http://www.fon.hum.uva.nl/praat/manual/TextGridEditor.html).

 Steps: